morrolinux/mpradio/README.md

 Exclusively tested on Minimal Raspbian (ARM)

 # Features
-- [x] Safely shutdown your Pi by unplugging the USB stick
-- [x] Persistent playlists (remember the playlist/playback status across reboots)
-- [x] Resume track from its playback status hh:mm:ss
+- [x] Resume track from its playback status hh:mm:ss across reboots (CD-like expirience)
 - [x] Shuffle on/off
-- [x] Scrolling RDS to overcome 8-chars limitation
+- [x] Customizable scrolling RDS to overcome 8-chars limitation
 - [x] Skip to the next song by pressing a push-button (GPIO-connected on pin 18)
 - [x] Safely shutdown by holding the push-button (GPIO-connected on pin 18)
 - [x] Stream audio over FM or 3.5mm Jack (Bluetooth speaker via jack audio output)
-- [x] Send mp3 files to the Pi via Bluetooth
+- [x] Send mp3 files or zip/rar albums to the Pi via Bluetooth
 - [x] Bluetooth OTA file management on the Pi with applications such as "Bluetooth Explorer Lite"
 - [x] Read metadata from the mp3 files
 - [x] Multiple file format support [mp3/wav/flac]
 - [x] Read Only mode for saving sdcard from corruption when unplugging AC
 - [x] PiFmAdv (optional)(experimental) implementation for better signal purity
-- [x] Control pipe commands (explained below)
+- [x] Control pipe commands during playback (explained below)
-- [x] Update mpradio by sending mpradio-master.zip via Bluetooth (Update via App will be soon available)
+- [x] Update just mpradio by sending mpradio-master.zip via Bluetooth (Update via App will be soon available)
+- [x] Bluetooth companion app for android (Work in progress...)
 - [ ] Display Android notifications over RDS?
-- [ ] Bluetooth companion app for android (Work in progress...)
 - [ ] Automatically partition the sdcard for a dedicated mp3 storage space (instead of using a USB drive)

 # Known issues